Plays for Living Theatre Company

 A fast-paced performance based on the classic Alice in Wonderland tale tackles the issues of diversity, discrimination, bullying, stereotypes and cliques.

-Boxes (5th grade audience)
+Mean Girls (5th and 6th grade audience)

 The Survivors (7th grade- adult audiences)